ownal-daboubi/reading-notes-1/class-04.md

 ```

-3. `position:absolute;`: for absolute positioning, the box is taken out of normal flow and no longer affects the
+3. position:absolute;: for absolute positioning, the box is taken out of normal flow and no longer affects the
 position of other elements on the page.
 Ex:
 ```